 As is understandable even to non-collectors, Sheldon wanted to add a bona fide Egyptian mummy to his collection, so he arranged to have the mummy of a two-year-old Egyptian prince shipped to him from across the ocean.
 But it arrived in such a degraded condition that Sheldon never put it out on display, instead “archiving” it in his attic.

-Decades after Sheldon’s death, a curator at the Harry Sheldon Museum named George Mead discovered the infant mummy prince and had him cremated and buried in his own family plot in tiny West Cemetery on Route 30, across from the Middlebury College Museum of Art.
+Decades after Sheldon’s death, a curator at the Henry Sheldon Museum named George Mead discovered the infant mummy prince and had him cremated and buried in his own family plot in tiny West Cemetery on Route 30, across from the Middlebury College Museum of Art.

 The inscription on the simple rectangular stone includes the images of a cross, an ankh, and a bird.
 It reads: